onflow/flow/flips/20220503-interaction-templates.md

 These fields declare the data structure type and data structure version.
 The version instructs consumers of this data structure how to operate on it.
 It also allows the data structure to change in future versions.

 #### `id`
-This is a unique, content derived identifier for this interaction.
-Each ID is unique for each interaction.
+This is a unique, content derived identifier for this interaction interface.
+Each ID is unique for each interaction interface.
 This is created by hashing (SHA-256 hash represented as hex string) (TODO: Define serialization process of the data structure prior to hashing) over the `data` portion of the interaction template.

 #### `data.version`
-The semver version of the interface.
+The SemVer version of the interface.

 #### `data.flip`
 The FLIP number that this interface was established.